-Everything that touches your nails from now on is the glass nail file*!
+Everything that touches your nails from now on is the glass nail file like this one*!

 For bonus points try to always file your nails in the same direction.
 But to be completely honest, I don’t do that when I’m in a hurry and my nails still look like I take good care of them.
 Finally!

 So how do you deal with dirty nails?
-Are you one of the lucky people who don’t struggle with this?
+Are you one of the lucky people who doesn’t struggle with this?
 Or do you have any other tips?
 Let me know in the comments!